‘Madden’ Referees Apparently Are Programmed To Blow Calls Sometimes

-If you turn to “Madden” to escape from the frustrations of watching real-life football, you might be somewhat disappointed.
+If you turn to “Madden” to escape from the frustrations of watching real-life football, you might be disappointed.

 That’s because the referees in the highly popular video game series are, much like their NFL counterparts, prone to making blatantly incorrect calls.
 The difference, though, is the digital officials actually are programmed to do so, Kotaku reported Monday.